skillrepos/cursor/labs.md

 </p>
 </br></br>

-**Lab 2 - Understanding Cursor's Modes - Build a REST API**
+**Lab 2 - Ask vs. Edit Modes - Build a REST API**

-**Purpose: In this lab, we'll learn when to use Chat and Edit (Cmd+K) modes by building a real Express API.
-You will use Chat mode for planning and questions and Edit mode for focused single-file changes, and Composer mode for multi-file coordination.**
+**Purpose: Learn when to use Ask mode for planning and advice versus Edit mode (Cmd+K) for making code changes.
+Get architecture guidance using Ask mode, then implement routes, error handling, and validation using inline editing.**

-**Note:** Cursor 2.0 introduces an agent-first interface that you can toggle between traditional file-based and agent-focused views.
-For these labs, we'll use the workflows that work in both views.

 1. Let's see how we can use Chat Mode to plan and understand changes.
 If not open, open Chat by pressing Cmd+L (Mac) or Ctrl+L (Windows).
 Make sure you're in **Ask mode** for asking questions and getting advice (not making changes yet).